 - Combine flours, yeast, and sugar in a food processor.
 Pulse to mix ingredients.
 Combine hot water with olive oil in a measuring cup.
 Turn the food processor on and gradually pour in the liquid until the mixture forms a sticky ball.
 If it seems to dry, add additional hot water one tablespoon at a time.
 If it seems too sticky, add additional flour, one tablespoon at a time.
 Process for an additional minute.

 - Spray a plate and one side of a sheet of plastic wrap with cooking spray.
 Place the dough on the plate and cover, sprayed side down, with plastic wrap.
 Let dough rest for 15–20 minutes.

-- Preheat oven to 450 degrees F. If using a pizza stone, place stone in heated oven on the middle rack for 15-20 minutes before placing rolled dough on top.
+- Preheat oven to 450 degrees F. If using a pizza stone, place the stone in a heated oven on the middle rack for 15–20 minutes before placing rolled dough on top.